carpentries-incubator/python-text-analysis/_episodes/09-wordEmbed_train-word2vec.md

 {: .output}

 ### Train Word2Vec model using tokenized text
 We can now use this data to train a word2vec model.
 We'll start by importing the Word2Vec module from gensim.
-We'll then hand the Word2Vec function our list of tokenized sentences and set sg=0 to use the continuous bag of words (CBOW) training method.
+We'll then hand the Word2Vec function our list of tokenized sentences and set sg=0 ("skip-gram") to use the continuous bag of words (CBOW) training method.

 **Set seed and workers for a fully deterministic run**: Next we'll set some parameters for reproducibility.
 We'll set the seed so that our vectors get randomly initialized the same way each time this code is run.
 For a fully deterministically-reproducible run, we'll also limit the model to a single worker thread (workers=1), to eliminate ordering jitter from OS thread scheduling — noted in [gensim's documentation](https://radimrehurek.com/gensim/models/word2vec.html)